accordproject/concerto/contrib-notes/getting-started.md

 * [Release process](./release-process/weekly-qa-validation.md)

-# Getting Started Developing Hyperledger Composer
+# Getting Started Developing Concerto

-This guide will help you start to contribute to the Hyperledger Composer project.
+This guide will help you start to contribute to the Concerto project.
 It will show you how to set up your local environment and walk through the development, code, test and deploy process.
 You will do this by creating a small change of your own.

-Please note that this is the **Getting Started** for developing Hyperledger Composer itself, and not a guide to developing applications **using** Hyperledger Composer.
+Please note that this is the **Getting Started** for developing Concerto itself, and not a guide to developing applications **using** Concerto.
 (Though a lot of the tool chain will be useful for that purpose as well).

 After reading this guide, move on to reading the [coding-guidelines](./coding-guidelines.md) that will explain in more detail the process to follow to make changes.

 ## Setup Scripts

-The requirements for developing Hyperledger Composer are the same as developing an application using Hyperledger Composer.
+The requirements for developing Concerto are the same as developing an application using Concerto.
 Follow these [instructions](./prerequisites.md)

 If you wish to install manually or review the individual tool's own documentation the details are below.

 ## Tool Chain Reference Details
-This is a summary of the tools that will be required to work on Hyperledger Composer.
+This is a summary of the tools that will be required to work on Concerto.
 Other tools are required but these will be installed automatically.

 - **Git** This is probably already installed on most Linux machines.
 Setup is well documented on the [ibm.git website](https://help.github.com/enterprise/2.7/user/articles/set-up-git/) .
 Pay particular attention to[ setting up the SSL keys](https://help.github.com/enterprise/2.7/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) that are required.

 - **Docker** Essential for the running of the tests and for running the HyperLedger Fabric.
     - Ubuntu: Firstly the Docker Engine needs to be [installed](https://docs.docker.com/engine/installation/linux/ubuntulinux/), then the [docker-compose tool](https://docs.docker.com/compose/install/) is required with these instructions.
 Some initial notes on administering docker are [here](https://docs.docker.com/engine/admin/)

-- **Node.js v8.9 or higher (but not node v9)** The main runtime of Hyperledger Composer and also has the NPM tool that is used for a lot of the package management.
+- **Node.js v8.9 or higher (but not node v9)** The main runtime of Concerto and also has the NPM tool that is used for a lot of the package management.
     - Ubuntu: Simply installed [follow these notes](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

 - **Chrome** Web test suites use **karma** to launch a browser, and consequently **Chrome** must be installed to prevent test failures without editing the karma configuration to use a supported browser that you already have installed.